-The contractor receives an all-inclusive, maximum budget of \$25/hr CDN x 20 hrs week x 50 weeks up to a total of \$25,000.00 + \$5000 for travel and expenses (not including GST).
+The curator receives an all-inclusive, maximum budget of \$12,000.00 + GST (if applicable) inclusive of travel and expenses.

-The total budget includes, but is not limited to supplies and materials, consultation, artist time for public engagement, travel, insurance and design fees.
+The total budget includes, but is not limited to supplies and materials, consultation, public engagement, travel, insurance and design fees.